In my travel hacking guide, I said that travel doesn't have to be expensive. It's true.

-- Starwood Preferred Guest Business AmEx: The SPG Business AmEx is another business version of a personal card pick.
+- Marriott Bonvoy Business American Express Card: The Marriott Bonvoy Business AmEx Card is another business version of a personal card pick.
 This was the first credit card that we used at Tortuga.
-The sign up bonus is low (25,000 points), but you'll be able to earn SPG status and points easily.
+The sign up bonus is low, but you'll be able to earn Marriott Bonvoy status and points easily.

 Best Personal Travel Debit Card

 Debit cards don't have the same perks as credit cards.
-They may not be as fun but, if you pick the wrong card, you'll be buried in fees or be unable to get cash when you travel.
+They may not be as fun but, if you pick the wrong card, you'll get hit with fees or unable to get cash when you travel.
 Don't screw this one up.

-For Americans, the Schwab Bank High Yield Investor Checking Account is the clear winner.
-I've had it for years and recommend it to every traveler I know.
-I now use the Schwab card full-time after ditching Bank of America for my checking account.
+The Schwab Bank High Yield Investor Checking Account is the best option for most people.
+I used it for years and recommend it to every traveler I know.

 The name sounds complicated, but this is just a normal checking account.
-Because Schwab is a brokerage firm, the checking account comes with a brokerage account.
-You don't pay extra for that account, don't have to ever use it, and don't have to carry a balance there.
-Ignore it, and use this account like any other checking account.
+Schwab is primarily a brokerage firm, so the checking account comes with a brokerage account.
+You don't pay extra for that account, don't have to use it, and don't have to carry a balance there.
+Ignore it and use the checking account as you normally would.

 Like the credit cards mentioned above, the Schwab debit card also has no foreign transactions fees.
 If you're in a country that takes cards, use your credit card so that you're earning points on every purchase, not just dodging fees.
 Use your debit card to withdraw local currency from ATMs at a favorable exchange rate.
 Never get a cash advance from your credit card.